clementblaudeau/celsius/INSTALL.md

 # Install/Build

-There are three possibilities:
+There are three distinct possibilities:

-## Docker image
+## 1) Docker image
 You can download the Docker image using [this link](https://drive.google.com/file/d/1WnEN0qw8EBUO_nfYzqK3aXonkWAzm_Fs/view?usp=sharing)
 Then, load and start the image with
 ```sh